mvsouza/mvsouza.github.io/_posts/en/2014-11-08-yeoman-jumpstart.md

 npm install generator-angular-directive -g
 {% endhighlight %}

 The npm packages with "generator-" prefix stands for yo templates.
-To run the recently added generator, we just need loose the prefix and pass it to the Yeomann generate it.
+To run the recently added generator, we just need loose the prefix and pass it as argument to Yeomann.
 Before this ensure that you are in the project folder.

 {% highlight bash %}
 mkdir ng-yomanDirective